nickng2912/Billing-System/README.md

   - IF-Else and For/while Loops

  Administrative Email and Password may be found below!
- Email: zubu@ramen
+ - Email: zubu@ramen
- Password: 12345
+ - Password: 12345

- The Project are still under construction (mainly working on fstream files)
+ The Project are still under reconstruction (mainly working on fstream files)